fairagro/m4.2_basic_middleware/README.md

 The main idea is: you cannot deploy to the main branch as it is protected by github.
 Instead you have to create a feature branch and create a pull request for that branch when you are finished.
 Merging that pull request requires a code review within in github.

-There are also github actions that perform CI tasks:
+These github actions will come into play:

 - `Python Code Check`: it will be triggered on every push.
 It will lint and unit test your code.